 It’s easy to get started and fortunately, you don’t need to have a massive bankroll to begin.
 Many people begin with only £25, although the more you have to start with the quicker you will roll in the profits.

 Before we get started, it’s probably best if you know what we are talking about.
-Matched Betting is full of terms that you probably won’t be familiar of, so it’s best to find out some of the key words before you continue reading.
+Matched Betting is full of terms that you probably won’t be familiar with, so it’s best to find out some of the key terms before you continue reading.

 - Back Bet – this is just like a normal sports bet.
 You choose the outcome of a game, so if it was Scotland vs England, you would choose England to win, and that’s your back bet.

-- Lay Bet – this is a bet that you place which contradicts the one you have already place.
+- Lay Bet – this is a bet that you place which contradicts the back bet you have already placed.
 So, if we placed England to win against Scotland, our Lay Bet would be for Scotland to win against England.

 - Free Bets – these are bets that you have gained through bookmakers by fulfilling certain requirements.
 For example, bet £10 get £20 in free bets.